olcf/olcf-user-docs/systems/summit_user_guide.rst

 considered memory-bound or compute-bound (respectively), and if you have not achieved 60% of either this is often a latency-bound kernel.
-(A common cause of latency issues is not exposing enough parallelism to saturate the GPU's compute capacity -- peak GPU performance can only be achieved when there is enough work to hide the relatively long latency of memory accesses on the GPU).
+(A common cause of latency issues is not exposing enough parallelism to saturate the GPU's compute capacity -- peak GPU performance can only be achieved when there is enough work to hide the latency of memory access and to keep all compute pipelines busy.)

 By default, Nsight Compute will collect this performance data for every kernel in your application.
 This will take a long time in a real application.